Reading Time: 8 minutes

 Myth: Sex addiction affects all gay men

 Fact: Sex addiction is not secluded to gay men, a particular minority or a singled out type of person.
-Sex addiction can affect heterosexual males, gay males, heterosexual women and gay women alike.
+Sex addiction can affect any gender or sexual orientation.

 Coping With Shame in Sex Addiction

-- Guilt – I did something wrong and I fee bad for my mistake
+- Guilt – I did something wrong, and I feel bad for my mistake

 Take these steps to reduce your desire and stop your sex addiction:

 - Accept your problem.
 The first step to recovery from any addiction is to admit that you have a problem.
-Sex addiction is a problem and as soon as you admit that you have a problem controlling your sexual behaviors you will be able to begin seeking help.
+Sex addiction is a problem, and as soon as you admit that you have a problem controlling your sexual behaviors, you can start looking for an addiction treatment center.

 - Seek help.
-If you’ve tried to stop on your own, you’ve sought support and you still find yourself taking part in sexual behaviors that are unacceptable to yourself or to others, seek additional support from a professional.
-A counselor or trained professional can help you to gain control of your addiction and move forward.
+If you’ve tried overcoming sex addiction on your own but continue giving in to sexual urges and compulsions, seek additional support from a professional.
+A counselor or trained professional can help you gain control of your addiction and move forward.

-Many forms of treatment for sex addiction exist to help you balance your life with healthy sexual relationships that do no hinge on the boarder of being addictive.
-A mental health professional and medical health professional can help to determine if you truly are addicted to sex, help you get to the bottom of the reasons why you may be suffering from sex addiction and even lead you in the right direction to overcoming your sex addiction once and for all.
+Many forms of treatment for sex addiction exist to help you balance your life with healthy sexual relationships that do not hinge on the border of being addictive.
+An addiction treatment professional can help determine whether you’re truly addicted to sex and can help you get to the bottom of the reasons you may be suffering from sex addiction.

-Although twelve step treatment was originally devised for those suffering from alcoholism, this method of therapy has evolved to provide options for those suffering from narcotics addiction, medication addictions and many forms of sex addiction.
-Some of the twelve step treatment methods you can find in various anonymous groups include:
+Though 12-step programs were originally designed for those suffering from alcohol use disorder, this method of therapy has evolved to provide options for those suffering from narcotics addiction, prescription drug addiction, and many forms of sex addiction.
+Some 12-step programs include: